 The boat ramp and pier at East Rodney French Boulevard is easily accessible for powerboats and sailboats on trailers.
 The channel in New Bedford Harbor has heavy traffic, so travel carefully as you cruise past Butler Flats Lighthouse to Buzzards Bay’s open waters.
 The T-shaped pier is also a popular place for local anglers.

 But it’s not just boaters and fishermen who enjoy this spot.
 The New Bedford Harbor Walk begins next to the boat ramp, offering sweeping views of New Bedford Harbor.
-A bike path also begins near here, which leads cyclists for several miles along Clark’s Point past East Beach to Fort Taber Park and West Beach.
+The Saulnier Memorial Bike Trail also begins near here, which leads cyclists for several miles along Clark’s Point past East Beach to Fort Taber Park and West Beach.

 Habitats & Wildlife